-The Department of Immigration and Border Protection (the department) advised that as Master X's parents arrived in Australia by sea after 19 July 2013 and were transferred to a Regional Processing Centre (RPC), Master X and his parents are barred under ss 46A and 46B from lodging a valid protection visa application in Australia as a result of their method of arrival and transfer to an RPC.
+The Department of Immigration and Border Protection (the department) advised that as Master X's family arrived in Australia by sea after 19 July 2013 and was transferred to a Regional Processing Centre (RPC), the family is barred under ss 46A and 46B from lodging a valid protection visa application.

-Master X's parents were returned to Australia from an RPC for medical treatment on 18 October 2014.
+Master X's family was returned to Australia from an RPC for medical treatment on 14 February 2015.